petercampellone95/Atom-Dev-Board/README.md

 *In the project's current state I am awaiting for the fabricated board to arrive from OSH park at which point I can begin assembly and then testing.
 This repository will be updated as soon as the board arrives from fabrication.
 (Updated: Aug.
 27, 2018)*

-*The board has returned from fabrication at OSHPark and came out beautifully.
+*The board has returned from fabrication at OSHPark and came out as expected.
 Currently, I am just waiting for all of the parts to arrive from Mouser and then I'll begin assembly and testing.
 (Updated: September 9, 2018)*